 The Effects of Government‐Sponsored Venture Capital: International Evidence

-This paper examines the impact of government-sponsored venture capitalists (GVCs) on the success of enterprises.
-Using international enterprise-level data, we identify a surprising non-monotonicity in the effect of GVC on the likelihood of exit via initial public offerings (IPOs) or third party acquisitions.
-Enterprises that receive funding from both private venture capitalists (PVCs) and GVCs outperform benchmark enterprises financed purely by private venture capitalists if only a moderate fraction of funding comes from GVCs.
-However, enterprises underperform if a large fraction of funding comes from GVCs.
-Instrumental variable regressions suggest that endogeneity in the form of unobservable selection effects cannot account for these effects of GVC financing.
-The underperformance result appears to be largely driven by investments made in times when private venture capital is abundant.
-The outperformance result applies only to venture capital firms that are supported but not owned outright by governments.
+This paper examines the impact of government‐sponsored venture capitalists (GVCs) on the success of client enterprises.
+Using international company‐level data, we identify a surprising non‐monotonicity in the effect of GVC on the likelihood of exit via initial public offerings (IPOs) or third party acquisitions.
+Companies that receive funding from both private venture capitalists (PVCs) and GVCs outperform a benchmark companies financed purely by private venture capitalists if only a moderate fraction of funding comes from GVCs, but significantly underperform if a large fraction of funding comes from GVCs.
+Using an instrumental variable approach, it appears that endogeneity due to unobservable selection effects may be present, but they cannot fully account for the main effects of GVC financing.
+Our results therefore suggest that GVC funding does influence enterprise performance.
+The analysis shows that companies funded by GVCs create more patents.

 Suggested Citation: Suggested Citation